 Our ranch home package includes certified structural design, site preparation, an engineered concrete foundation, wall insulation, doors, and windows.
 This high-quality, lockable, insulated building shell is ready for you to finish any way you want.

 Not sure why more people don’t build homes with Morton.
 They go up fast and are of better quality and easier to heat and cool.

 A LOCKABLE, INSULATED SHELL READY FOR YOU TO FINISH

 Our crews construct the insulated, lockable shell of the home, with no interior wall framing, which allows the interior finish to be completed by you, the homeowner, or your own general contractor.

 Morton built our house, and then we had a friend who’s a great carpenter as our contractor complete the inside work on the house.
-The day Morton was completed the building shell, our contractor was there to start putting up the interior walls and sheetrock…It was a great combination of those two that have made it really good for us and we loved it. - Tony & Jill, Oklahoma
+The day Morton was completed with the building shell, our contractor was there to start putting up the interior walls and sheetrock…It was a great combination of those two that have made it really good for us and we loved it. - Tony & Jill, Oklahoma

 THE ADVANTAGE OF OUR CLEAR-SPAN CONSTRUCTION:

 WHY A MORTON HOME?

 First and foremost, they are Morton post-frame buildings that last longer and look better.
 A Morton-built ranch home is ideal to create open floor layouts, accommodate storage and hobby needs and can be customized with an array of porch options.
 Distinctive floor plan options provide endless possibilities for you or your general contractor to finish out the interior of your home and accommodate the ranch-living style you are looking for.